rightjs/rightjs-docs/docs/en/plugins/keys.md

 * `insert`
 * `delete`

-Us any letters case you like, works any way
+Use any letters case you like, works any way

 ## Modifiers List, :modifiers